executablebooks/meta/docs/feature-vote.md

 Below is a list of all current enhancement issues from our core repositories,[^a] ordered by 👍 Click the `+` to see more details.

-[^a]: The data in this table is updated every 30 minutes.
+[^a]: The data in this table is updated every hour.

 <div id='feature-table'></div>